-A combination of treatment may be used if the skin cancer has spread to other parts of the body, according to the Singapore General Hospital (SGH) Dermatology Unit.
+A combination of treatment may be used if skin cancer has spread to other parts of the body, according to the Singapore General Hospital (SGH) Department of Dermatology.

 Continued from previous page.